Secondary Containment Requirements for Massachusetts ASTs

 It is not necessary for aboveground storage tanks located indoors to meet the same requirements if the floor is impervious and does not have floor drains or cracks that would allow fuel to flow through.
 The total capacity of the tank must be contained and the installation must meet NFPA 30 or 31 to be exempt from needing a containment enclosure.

 An aboveground storage tank used for less than 6 months from the installation date is called a temporary tank.
-Temporary storage tank must meet the same requirement as permanent tanks.
+The temporary storage tank must meet the same requirement as permanent tanks.
 These include mobile or portable oil bulk storage containers.

 Best Management Practices – Storage Tank Containment